tekknolagi/isdt/index.md

 We consulted Ming Chow, Mike Shah, Chris Gregg, Mark Sheldon, Tyler Lubeck, and Lexi Galantino while developing this course.

+We borrowed the "Assignments" submission guidelines from Jeff Foster's CS 121 syllabus.

 These similar courses from other institutions inspired elements of this
 proposal: